Rignchen/Depot/README.md

 When you ask Depot to install a package, Depot will start by guessing your package manager and then instruct it to install the package.\
 In top of that, Depot will also store the package name you requested inside a file.
 You can then bring this file to another computer and ask Depot to install all the packages you need.
 Our inspiration for this is [Stow](https://www.gnu.org/software/stow/) a symlink farm manager.
-You can use Depot in combination with Stow to store your package list in the same place as your dotfiles
+You can use Depot in combination with Stow to store your package list in the same place as your dotfiles.

 ## Installation

+### Pre-built binaries
+You can download the latest release from the [releases page](https://github.com/Rignchen/Depot/releases/latest).\
+After downloading the binary, you can move it to a directory in your PATH.

+### Package manager
+Package manager support is coming soon.\
+Consider building from source or using the pre-built binaries for now.

+### Building from source

 ```bash
 git clone git@github.com:Rignchen/Depot.git
 cd Depot
 cargo build --release
 mv target/release/depot /usr/local/bin
 ```
+Please note that you need to have [Rust](https://www.rust-lang.org/tools/install) installed to build the project.

 ## Configuration
 Depot will try to guess your package manager based on your operating system.
 However, sometimes you may want to specify it yourself.
 For example on Arch (btw) you may want to use `yay` instead of `pacman`.\